Evan-Alexander/food-diary/README.md

 * src/app/home/home.component.ts - add deleteLog function
 * src/app/home/home.component.html - add delete button
 * add pipe to show only foods that are higher than 500 calories

+* Note - due to the ambitious nature of this project, a steep learning curve of version control, implementing firebase as well with firebase with a pipe filter, and Angular2 itself, the project has taken on many iterations and transformations.
+I do not wish to bore you with the other iterations of the 'planning' process.
+Just know that much was experienced and knowledge gained.

 &nbsp;
 ## Known Bugs